 Will strengthening my abdominal muscles help tighten my loose skin?

 Unfortunately, doing targeted abdominal exercises will not help you tighten loose skin.
-You should instead focus on eating a balanced diet and developing more muscle tissue.
+You should instead focus on eating a well-balanced & healthy diet while developing more muscle tissue.

 With that said, it is still important to develop core strength in the postpartum period.
 Check out my post on 100 abdominal exercises you can do – even with diastasis recti.

 Final Words On Loose Belly Skin After Pregnancy

 If you have loose skin after pregnancy, you are not alone.